Min. time required: 1:30

 What is Maison Cailler?
 Copy link to clipboard

-Visitors can learn all about the Cailler chocolate in an multi-media tour.
-It ends with a glance of the actual factory and free sample tasting.
+As a visitor, you'll learn all about the Cailler chocolate in a multi-media tour.
+It ends with a glance at the actual factory and free sample tasting.
 A shop and café are available too, and you can participate in all sorts of chocolate workshops and an escape game.

-An entrance ticket to Maison Cailler costs CHF 15 per adult without a rail pass.
+An entrance ticket to Maison Cailler costs CHF 17 per adult without a rail pass.
 There are discounted rates for students, seniors, disabled visitors, and children.
-For some rail pass holders, the museum entrance is free.
+For Swiss Travel Pass and Swiss Travel Pass Flex holders, the museum entrance is free.

 Where to buy your chocolate factory tickets